-Eight courses, including COSC 407, 419, 424, 425, 429, 430, and two courses from COSC 401-439, MATH 409, ENCI 601 or as approved by the Head of Department.
+Six courses, including COSC 407, COSC 424, COSC 425, COSC 429, COSC 430, COSC 435.
+Two additional courses from 400-level COSC and MATH 409(Cryptology) can be selected with permission from the Head of Department.

 With permission from the Head of Department, two of the core courses may be substituted with other 400-level computer science papers.